Agoric/agoric-sdk/packages/SwingSet/docs/delivery.md

-* The `Message.result` in a `syscall.send()` must either be a new vat-allocated (positive) PromiseID, or a previously-allocated PromiseID for which the calling Vat is the Decider, or a PromiseID that was previously received as the result of an inbound message.
+* The `Message.result` in a `syscall.send()` must either be a new vat-allocated (positive) PromiseID, or a previously-allocated PromiseID for which the calling Vat is the Decider, or a PromiseID that was previously received as the result of an inbound message (for pipelining vats).

 Some invocation patterns are valid, but unlikely to be useful: